These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Vivoo / Adobe Stock

 Mamari Beach is another famous white-sand beach in Greece.
-Located approximately 15 km (9.3 miles) from Kos City, this beach has a long stretch of pristine white sand, clear blue waters, and lovely coastal views.
+Located approximately 15 km (9.3 miles) from Kos City, this shore has a long stretch of pristine white sand, clear blue waters, and lovely coastal views.

 The beach has plenty of sun loungers, umbrellas, and water sports facilities.
 Meanwhile, the waterfront has many traditional tavernas, restaurants, and resorts.
 The beach even has a small port for private boats.
 As a result, you can spend an entire vacation there.
-Popular water sports activities at Marmari Beach include sailing, windsurfing, and paddleboarding.
+Popular water sports activities at Marmari include sailing, windsurfing, and paddleboarding.

 Travel Tips